Right Arrow

 How can technology improve parking lot safety without adding guards?

-Technology helps extend coverage.
 AI-powered cameras can detect loitering, crowds, or vehicles in restricted areas around the clock and alert remote staff in near real time.
-Audio deterrence systems allow for "talk-down" interventions, and LPR systems help track vehicles, efficiently extending security coverage without the high cost of additional physical guards.
+Audio deterrence systems allow for "talk-down" interventions, and LPR systems help track vehicles—efficiently extending security coverage without the high cost of additional physical guards.

 What are effective strategies to deter loitering in retail parking lots?

-Successful strategies include a combination of environmental design (CPTED) such as improved lighting and clear sightlines, active deterrence using audio speakers and visible cameras, and consistent enforcement of parking policies.
-Engaging with local social services to address homelessness issues can also be a component of a comprehensive strategy.
+Successful strategies combine environmental design (CPTED) such as improved lighting and clear sightlines, active deterrence using audio speakers and visible cameras, and consistent enforcement of parking policies.
+Engaging with local social services to address homelessness issues can also be part of a comprehensive strategy.

 How do I choose the right video system for my parking lot?